Jasid-21/messages-vue-api/README.md

 ## Create database
 ```

-Execute the sentences included in database folder in order to create the database.
+Use your database manager to execute the sentences included in database folder in order to create the database.
 This database will be empty.
 Register new users and test the app!
 ```